tomasgons/LilPlaylist/README.md

+project in React.js
+works only with api-key
-works with key (available on request) check result: https://silly-noether-e484de.netlify.app/
+check result:
+https://silly-noether-e484de.netlify.app/